QauL-1608/local-legal-agent-team2/README.md

 ### Common Issues

 1. **Dimension mismatch errors**: This occurs when switching between different embedding models.
-Delete the Qdrant collection and restart:
+Delete the Qdrant collection using the Qdrant API:
    ```bash
    curl -X DELETE http://localhost:6333/collections/legal_docs_local
    ```
+   Then restart the application.

-2. **OpenAI API key issues**: Ensure your API key is correctly set in the `.env.py` file and that it has not expired.
+2. **OpenAI API key issues**: Ensure your API key is correctly set in the `.env` file and that it has not expired.

 3. **Ollama model not found**: Make sure you've pulled the required models:
    ```bash
    ollama pull llama3.1
    ollama pull nomic-embed-text
    ```

+4. **Import errors**: If you encounter import errors, run `uv sync` to ensure all dependencies are installed correctly.

+5. **Connection refused errors**: Make sure Qdrant is running and accessible on port 6333.

 ## License